-The Journey Toward Authentic Organizations
+The Journey Toward an Authentic Workplace

 We believe that authentic organizations are energetically held together through the Law of Love.
 When this Law is fully active, its members are interconnected, operating in integrity, and experiencing peace, harmony, and understanding in all of the organization’s activities.
 The members of an authentic organizations are able to give and receive unconditional love, even in challenging situations involving intractable conflicts.
 The individuals, couples, families inside large organizations are able to evolve.
 This is the underlying principle of LOVEvolution.